Who We Are

 Civil Citation Network

 The Civil Citation Network (CCN) accomplishes its goal by creating avenues to inform about pre-arrest diversion options and by providing community leaders the precise tools needed to implement a pre-arrest diversion program.
 CCN maintains a robust website highlighting research supporting juvenile and adult pre-arrest diversion, provides program models, offers an interactive directory of where programs are operating across the country and provides a tool kit of the key ingredients that need to be in place for a successful program.

-The Civil Citation Network provides information about juvenile and adult pre-arrest diversion initiatives across the country to build the knowledge base on this intervention, document accomplishments and build evaluation data that documents value and supports the expansion of these initiatives.
-CCN is also specifically listed as one of the approved uses of funds in the 2022 Master Opioid Settlement Agreement.
+The Civil Citation Network provides information about juvenile and adult pre-arrest diversion initiatives across the country to build the knowledge base on this intervention, note accomplishments and build evaluation data that documents value and supports the expansion of these initiatives.
+CCN is also specifically listed as one of the approved uses of funds in the 2022 National Master Opioid Settlement Agreement.